What is level term life insurance?

 Sarah, age 35:

-- Pays �18 per month
+- Pays a fixed premium of £18 per month

-- If Sarah passes away at any point in the next 25 years, her family receives �250,000
+- If Sarah dies at any time within those 25 years, her family is paid the full £250,000

 Who is level term life insurance for?